Employing a Qualified PA

 Designing a job plan

 Consider the working hours of the PA in relation to where you see the role working best and based on your rationale for employing them.
-In secondary care budgets will have to allow for an uplift if PAs are working outside of normal working hours as is the case for all Agenda for Change clinical staff.
-The pay scale in used in Primary care is usually locally negotiated and will not be subject to the restrictions of Agenda for Change.
+In secondary care, budgets will have to allow for an uplift if PAs are working outside of normal working hours, as is the case for all Agenda for Change clinical staff.
+The pay scale used in Primary care is usually locally negotiated and will not be subject to the restrictions of Agenda for Change.

 Recruitment